We didn't notice until too late that a pair of robins had decided to build a nest on the light fixture beside our front door.

-Our efforts to accommodate them in their efforts to raise their babies went on for over three weeks, with me keeping an eye on the nest and Mrs. Robin, feeling bad every time I opened the front door and trying to do it when I couldn't see her on the nest (although she was usually there anyway).
+Our efforts to accommodate them in their efforts to raise their babies went on for over three weeks, with me keeping an eye on the nest from time to time, feeling bad every time I opened the front door, and trying my best to only open the door when I couldn't see an adult on the nest (although I wasn't always successful).

-She did get so used to me that although she'd fly off to the tree when she heard the knob of the door turn, she'd also fly back to the post the second the door was shut.
+Mama Robin did get so used to me that although she'd fly off to the tree when she heard the knob of the door turn, she'd fly back to the bannister post the second the door was shut.
 Then she'd turn in every direction, looking a little crazed, with wild eyes, until she was satisfied the danger had passed and it was safe for her to return to the nest.

 Oh, did I mention that she was complaining loudly the entire time?
 Technically, she was probably trying to distract me so that I didn't notice the nest.
 However, it sounded like complaining to me.

-If you count the number of times I checked to see if all was clear before opening the door, or felt bad because I or someone else had disturbed Mr. and Mrs. Robin, causing them to fly crazily to the tree and making her sit on the post staring around for several minutes, then yes, it was somewhat inconvenient.
+If you count the number of times I checked to see if all was clear before opening the door, or felt bad because I or someone else had disturbed Mama and Papa Robin, causing them to fly crazily to the tree and making her sit on the post staring around for several minutes, then yes, it was somewhat inconvenient.

 However, there was actually a bigger problem.

-If you look closely at the banister Mrs. Robin is sitting on above, you'll might wonder where on earth we live.
-As in do we live in a shack.
+If you look closely at the banister Mama Robin is sitting on above, you'll might wonder where on earth we live.
+As in, did we live in a shack?

-No, our house is fine.
-But after thirteen years, the wood on our front banister has begun to rot.
-We had intended to hire someone to come and dismantle the banister and put in a new one.
+No, our house was fine.
+But after thirteen years, the wood on our front banister had begun to rot.
+We'd intended to hire someone to come and dismantle the banister and put in a new one that year.

 Of course, we couldn't even consider doing something like that while the Robins were still using their nest.
 And we hoped to get a glimpse of the babies!